-Note that a reset due to a hot reset or PCI Express Link down results in the controller immediately losing communication with the host.
-In these cases, the controller is unable to indicate any aborts or update any completion gueue entries.
+Note that all cases except a Controller Reset result in the controller immediately losing communication with the host.
+In these cases, the controller is unable to indicate any aborts or update any completion queue entries.

-7.3.2 Queue Level
+7.3.3 Queue Level

 The host may reset and/or reconfigure the Submission and Completion Queues by resetting them.
 A queue level reset is performed by deleting and then recreating the queue.
 In this process, the host should wait for all pending commands to the appropriate Submission Queue(s) to complete.
 To perform the reset, the host submits the Delete I/O Submission Queue or Delete I/O Completion Queue command to the Admin Queue specifying the identifier of the queue to be deleted.
-After successful command completion of the queue delete operation, the host then recreates the queue by submitting the Create I/O Submission Queue or Create I/O Completion Queue command.
+After successful command completion of the queue delete operation, the host then recreates the queue by submitting the Create I/O Submission Queue command.
 As part of the creation operation, the host may modify the attributes of the queue if desired.